jacebenson/jace.pro/content/post/2017-12-08-rip-wiki/index.md

 authors: ["jace"]
 ---

-With all the annoucements that Servicenow is ending their Wiki, it makes me a little sad.
+With all the announcements that ServiceNow is ending their Wiki, it makes me a little sad.
 I had once contributed to the pages before it locked down.
 With that being said, I learned a lot from the wiki.
 It was probably the second best resource next to the old joomla forum.
 With times of change, things go away though.

-Many nights at my helpdesk job I remember visiting the Recent Changes to see new features that were made before they could get locked down.
+Many nights at my help desk job I remember visiting the Recent Changes to see new features that were made before they could get locked down.
 I found so many things a little earlier than I should have because of this.